joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 Thermal hydraulic systems feature not only flow components but also solid bodies that transfer heat with the flow, such as the walls of a heat exchanger.
-In THM, these bodies are 2D or 3D components referred to as "heat structures", which solve the transient heat conduction equation:
+In THM, these bodies are 2D or 3D components referred to as "heat structures," which solve the transient heat conduction equation:

-- `HeatStructurePlate`: based from `Component2D` and using a Cartesian coordinate system, representing a "plate" geometry.
+- `HeatStructurePlate`: derived from `Component2D` and using a Cartesian coordinate system, representing a "plate" geometry.
-- `HeatStructureCylindrical`: based from `Component2D` and using an axisymmetric coordinate system, representing a "cylinder" or "shell" geometry.
+- `HeatStructureCylindrical`: derived from `Component2D` and using an axisymmetric coordinate system, representing a "cylinder" or "shell" geometry.
-- `HeatStructureFromFile3D`: based from `FileMeshComponent`, representing a general 3D geometry.
+- `HeatStructureFromFile3D`: derived from `FileMeshComponent`, representing a general 3D geometry.

 In addition to the heat structure components themselves, there are components that interact with them:

-- boundary conditions, such as Dirichlet, provided heat flux function, convection, and radiation.
+- Boundary conditions, such as Dirichlet, provided heat flux function, convection, and radiation.
-- volumetric heat sources.
+- Volumetric heat sources.
-- interface conditions, which couple heat structures to other heat structures or to flow channels.
+- Interface conditions, which couple heat structures to other heat structures or to flow channels.

 ## `Closures` system

 The `Closures` system allows users to create MOOSE objects (usually `Material`s) that specify closures for their component models.
-For example, a flow channel may require definition of quantities such as friction factors and heat transfer coefficients.
-Selection of closure relations may depend on the application.
+For example, a flow channel may require definitions of quantities such as friction factors and heat transfer coefficients.
+The selection of closure relations may depend on the application.
 Closure relations may be generic correlations or custom relations, such as correlations from experimentally measured data.